beyond-all-reason/tachyon/docs/schema/clan.md

 ## Updated

-A clan was updated.
+One ore more clan properties were updated.
 Sent to all clan members.

 - Endpoint Type: **Event**
 - Source: **Server**